-On December 7, 2020, each of our wholly-owned subsidiaries, FNTIC, Commonwealth Title, Chicago Title and F&G (collectively, the FTAC II Subscribers) entered into common stock subscription agreements (the FTAC II Subscription Agreements) with Paysafe Limited (Paysafe) and FTAC II to purchase in the aggregate \$500 million (the Purchase Price) of common shares, par value \$.001 per share, of Paysafe at a purchase price of \$10.00 per share.
-The proceeds from the FTAC II Subscription Agreements were used to partially fund the cash consideration to be paid by FTAC II to Paysafe Group Holdings Limited (PGHL).
-The closing of the transactions occurred on March 30, 2021.
-Following the closing of the transactions, the FTAC II Subscribers held approximately 7% of Paysafe's outstanding common shares.
-Additionally, Paysafe paid the FTAC II Subscribers a fee of 1.6% of the Purchase Price upon the closing of the transactions, of which our portion was \$8 million.
-Mr. Foley is a founder of FTAC II, and is Chairman of Paysafe.
+On December 7, 2020, our wholly-owned subsidiaries Fidelity National Title Insurance Company (FNTIC), Commonwealth Land Title Insurance Company (Commonwealth Title), Chicago Title Insurance Company (Chicago Title) and F&G (collectively, the FTAC II Subscribers), entered into common stock subscription agreements with Paysafe and FTAC II to purchase in the aggregate \$500 million (the Paysafe Purchase Price) of common shares, par value \$0.001 per share, of Paysafe at a purchase price of \$10.00 per share (the PIPE Investment).
+On March 30, 2021, FTAC II merged with Paysafe Ltd., an exempted limited company incorporated under the laws of Bermuda and a leading integrated payments platform (the FTAC II Paysafe Merger), in accordance with the agreement and plan of merger dated December 7, 2020.
+The combined company operates as Paysafe and is traded on the NYSE under the symbol PSFE.
+The FTAC II Paysafe Merger was funded with the cash held in trust at FTAC II, forward purchase commitments, private investment in public equity (PIPE) commitments and equity of Paysafe.